Every worker at some point starts to think about retirement and applying for Social Security benefits.

 The reduction drops to 25 percent if you wait until you’re 63, and so on.
 The Social Security Administration provides a chart of retirement benefits by birth year.

 Married women are also good candidates for claiming early benefits.
 That’s because they are likely to outlive their husbands, and such women then become eligible to receive the greater of either their benefit or their late husband’s benefit.

-However, this scenario is only valid if the husband does not claim his benefits early, the authors point out.
+However, this scenario is only valid if the husband does not claim his benefits early.
 By not claiming early benefits, the husband effectively increases the monthly benefit his wife eventually receives upon his death.

 What’s your break-even?

 Calculate your break-even age to better determine when you should start drawing Social Security.

 Your break-even age occurs when the total value of higher benefits (from postponing retirement) starts to exceed the total value of lower benefits (from choosing early retirement).

 Here’s an example: If you are eligible to collect a reduced $900 benefit at age 62 plus 1 month, and your benefit would increase to $1,251 at age 65 and 10 months, your estimated break-even age is 75 years and 5 months.

 When it comes to calculating a start date for Social Security benefits, however, there’s no one right age that’s appropriate for everyone.
 Consider your own financial need, health and post-retirement plans before making the call.